 Scientific Name: Ambystoma mexicanum

-Axolotls are salamanders, which are a type of amphibian.
+Axolotls are salamanders, a type of amphibian.
 But unlike other amphibians such as frogs, they never develop lungs or eyelids.
 Instead they retain their gills and fins as adults and so must stay underwater permanently.
-This is called being “perennibranchiate” or “pedogenesis.”
+This condition is referred to as “perennibranchiate.”

 STATUS: The axolotl is critically endangered because their natural habitat is less than seven miles in size and shrinking, as is the quality of their environment.
 In recent years, scientists have only found about 100 mature individuals.
 Their native lakes are being polluted as more people move into the area of Mexico where they reside, and this has introduced disease-carrying bacteria to the axolotls.